Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Using this system, you can basically have as many addresses as you need, the one you get from your internet service and any of the many free accounts available.

 By Margaret from Denton, TX

 I had a tip about organizing e-mail, using more than one e-mail address.
 It dawned on me that some people may not know how or where additional e-mails can be acquired.

 I love to collect email coupons, but it can really clog up my email inbox.
 When I get an email from my favorite store or outlet center that has its promotional coupons for print or online savings, I call it "junk" and my email program will move it, and all future promotions, to my "junk" folder.
-Later, when I am on my way to that store, I check my junk folder for the latest greatest savings.
-Then print them and go.

 Yahoo has an application which, when allowed, will automatically organize your emails, set up folders, and everything else with just a click.
 Go to the left of email box, under Apps is this free tool.
-Anyone else that has other email, check the options your service provider has.
-They may have something similar.
-Thanks Yahoo.

 I treat email just like a paper file.
 I don't like to let email pile up in my inbox just like I don't like paper piling up on my desk.
 I make sure I file all email into one of the folders I have created.
-I also have a filter that automatically files email from certain people into the appropriate folder.

 One of my favorite ways to eat one of my favorite veggies!